 hormonal changes.

-Cold sores tend to reoccur in the same location.
-From the time the blister ruptures until it is healed, the virus is contagious and can spread to both other people and/or other parts of the body.
+Cold sores tend to recur in the same location.
+From the time the blister ruptures until it heals, the virus is contagious and can spread to other people and/or other parts of the body.

 How to treat stomatitis?

-Left untreated, mouth sores don't usually last longer than two weeks.
-If you can identify the cause of the sore, you or your physician might be able to treat it so that it heals faster.
-If the cause is unknown, it's best to only treat the symptoms to provide relief until it heals on its own.
+Left untreated, mouth sores usually do not last longer than 2 weeks.
+If you can identify the cause of the sore, you or your physician can treat it to help it heal faster.
+If the cause is unknown, it is best only to treat the symptoms to provide relief until it heals on its own.

-To treat the inflammation and pain that come with any mouth sore, you can use an over-the-counter pain medication like ibuprofen or acetaminophen.
+To treat the inflammation and pain associated with a mouth sore, you can use an over-the-counter pain medication such as ibuprofen or acetaminophen.
 You can also gargle with cool water or suck on ice to relieve the burning.
 You should avoid hot food and beverages, as well as spicy and salty food and citrus fruits.

 If you have a canker sore, you can also do salt water mouth rinses or apply one of the following treatments: